 Acelarin was generally well-tolerated.
-The most common Grade 3 and Grade 4 treatment-related adverse events were transaminitis (6%), pyrexia (4%) and thrombocytopenia (4%).
+The most common Grade 3 and Grade 4 treatment-related adverse events were fatigue (19%), decreased lymphocytes (18%), neutropenia (15%), decreased white blood cells (13%), and thrombocytopenia (10%).
 A total of eight dose-limiting toxicities were observed in four patients at doses of 725 mg/m 2 and above.
 These included Grade 3 increases in liver enzymes known as transaminases, and Grade 4 decreases in platelets and neutrophils.
 All of these adverse events were transient and all patients recovered.
 To date, we have not observed any treatment-related adverse events that have not previously been associated with gemcitabine.